miso-lims/miso-lims/docs/user_manual/sequencing_orders.md

 Sequencing orders can be created on pools either for a single pool or for multiple pools at once.

-{% assign subsub = 1 %}
-{% include userman-heading.md section=page.section sub=sub subsub=subsub section-title=section-title title="Single
+### Single

 To create a sequencing order for a single pool, first navigate to the [Edit Pool Page](../pools/#editing-a-single-pool).

 On the Edit Pool Page, scroll down to the "Requested Sequencing Orders" table and click